buzzfeed/sso/README.md

      transparently redirected back to `proxy` where they will be logged in, without needing to go through the Google OAuth2 flow
 2. `proxy` transparently re-validates & refreshes the user's session with `auth`
-3. After 15 days, all sessions are expired and `proxy` will redirect the user to `auth` to go through the Google OAuth2 flow once, after which they will again have access to all COP-protected services.
+3. After 15 days, all sessions are expired and `proxy` will redirect the user to `auth` to go through the Google OAuth2 flow once, after which they will again have access to all SSO-protected services.

 ## Code of Conduct